TheCaptain989/radarr-striptracks/README.md

 This is a development and test repository.
 Visit the [production repository and branch](https://github.com/linuxserver/docker-mods/tree/radarr-striptracks) for stable/production releases.

 # About
 A [Docker Mod](https://github.com/linuxserver/docker-mods) for the LinuxServer.io Radarr/Sonarr v3 or higher Docker containers that adds a script to automatically strip out unwanted audio and subtitle tracks, keeping only the desired languages.
-A [Batch Mode](#batch-mode) is also supported that allows usage outside of Lidarr.
+A [Batch Mode](#batch-mode) is also supported that allows usage outside of Radarr/Sonarr.

 **This unified script works in both Radarr and Sonarr.
 Use this mod in either container!**